 Skip to main content

-In Wisconsin, a wrongful death is a death caused by a “wrongful act, neglect or default,” of another person.
+A wrongful death is a death caused by a “wrongful act, neglect or default,” of another person.
 In these instances, the individual responsible for the negligent act, like a car accident, may also be responsible for any deaths resulting from the incident.

 Who Can File A Wrongful Death Claim In Wisconsin?